jkudish/JigoShop-Software-Add-on/README.md

 This plugin extends the WordPress [JigoShop](http://jigoshop.com/) e-commerce plugin by offering the disabling and enabling certain functionality which transform the shop into a software selling hub, include a full API for license generation, license activation, license retrieval, activation e-mails, stats and more.

 The code is well documented (inline) with more documentation to come.
-The project is currently private, with plans to make it public in the near future
+The project started off as a private client request, but is now public for anyone to collaborate on.
+That being said, the client continues to use this plugin and its updates, and thus there may be certain constraints before pushing an update (otherwise a branch may be required).
+We are open to any suggestions :)

 Changelog
 ===========

+### 1.3 (upcoming)
+* One-click plugin updates in the backend (a la typical WordPress), still only hosted on GitHub

+### 1.2 (current version)
+* Initial Public Release
+* Proper decimal formatting for prices on purchase pages (front-end)
+* Allow searching for orders via the activation e-mail in the admin
+* Removed direct references to client site/project in favour of more generic examples and strings

 ### 1.1
 * Added an import page in the admin which allows to import orders
 * See [this page](https://github.com/jkudish/JigoShop-Software-Add-on/wiki/Import-Instructions) for details on the import routine

 ### 1.0
-* Initial Release
+* Initial Private Release